 - Isolation space for those who become sick while at school

-The COVID-19 vaccination is safe and effective, and it is recommended that everyone who is 5 and older receive the vaccination as soon as possible to help reduce the spread of the virus.
+The COVID-19 vaccination is safe and effective, and it is recommended that everyone who is eligible receive the vaccination and boosters as soon as possible to help reduce the spread of the virus.

 - Family members will check child(ren) in/out and answer health screening questions via Brightwheel on the school’s devices, which will be hanging outside.

-- A teacher will take your child(ren)’s temperature before allowing them to enter the classroom.
+- A teacher will take your child’s temperature before allowing them to enter the classroom.

-- If you answered, “yes” to any of the COVID symptoms, you will be asked to leave with your child and seek guidance from a healthcare professional.
+- If you answered “yes” to any of the COVID symptoms at check-in, you will be asked to leave with your child and seek guidance from a healthcare professional.

 As we have learned, the COVID-19 virus is ever changing and therefore, so are our COVID policies.
 Thank you for your understanding and patience.